By shocu Telegram: @shocu7

 As mentioned, pedophilia is the attraction to pre-pubescent children, but what about other age groups?
 Even though pedophilia is often used to refer to the attraction to minors of any age, there are other terms that are more specific, albeit not as commonly used.
 For example, a hebephile (hebephilia) is someone who is attracted to pubescent children, that is to say, preteens or teenagers going through puberty, generally between the ages of 11 and 14.
 There are also ephebophiles (ephebophilia), who are attracted to post-pubescent (after puberty) teenagers, generally between the ages of 15 and 17.
 If we’re talking about an attraction to infants (babies/toddlers), those would be nepiophiles (nepiophilia).
 Similar to pedophilia, these terms describe a sexual attraction, not the action of actually having sex with a minor.

-All of these “-philias” are sometimes referred to as chronophilias: attraction to certain age ranges.
+All of these “-philias” are sometimes referred to as chronophilias: the attraction to certain age ranges.
 There are two more chronophilias: teleiophilia (teleiophiles), which is the attraction to adults (in other words, most people), and gerontophilia (gerontophiles), which is the attraction to the elderly.

 It should be noted that these chronophilias are not necessarily mutually exclusive.
 One may find several age ranges and even both minors and adults attractive.
 For example, I am mostly hebephilic, though I may also find some older pre-pubescent children (which is typically considered pedophilic) as well as some younger post-pubescent children (which is typically considered ephebophilic) attractive.

 As there are several chronophilias that describe an attraction to minors, many opt to use a more encompassing term when talking about attraction to minors in general: MAP.
 MAP (or MAPs) stands for minor-attracted person (or persons).
 Some websites and Internet users have interpreted this term as a euphemism for pedophiles, as a way of “softening” it or “hiding” it, but this is incorrect (and, once again, based on assumptions of what a pedophile is).
 MAP is an umbrella term that includes nepiophilia, pedophilia, hebephilia, and ephebophilia.
 Therefore, MAP is not synonymous with pedophilia, as that would exclude the other chronophilias.
-Describing all types of minor attractions as simply “pedophilia” paints a highly inaccurate and problematic picture where an attraction to, say, a 5-year-old is viewed as being exactly the same as an attraction to a 17-year-old.
+Describing all types of minor attractions as simply “pedophilia” paints a highly inaccurate and problematic picture in which an attraction to, say, a 5-year-old is viewed as being exactly the same as an attraction to a 17-year-old.

 There are also exclusive and non-exclusive MAPs.
 Exclusive MAPs only find minors attractive, while non-exclusive ones may find both minors and adults attractive.
 These categories shouldn’t be seen as a hard line separating two “types” of MAPs, but rather as a sort of spectrum in which an individual MAP may decide to identify as one or the other.
 In other words, someone who identifies as exclusive may still find certain adults attractive under certain circumstances.
 These terms mostly describe how “strong” one’s sexual preference is for minors compared to adults.
+Non-exclusive MAPs appear to be more common.
 A MAP may also be heterosexual, homosexual, or bisexual, which in the case of minor attraction refers to finding boys or girls (or both) attractive.

 A MAP, once again, is not necessarily someone who abuses children.
 Someone who sexually abuses a child is called a child molester.
 A MAP may or may not be a child molester, just like someone who is attracted to adults may or may not decide to sexually abuse another adult they find attractive.
 It is unfair to assume someone wants to cause harm based solely on their sexual preference.
 Additionally, child molesters are not necessarily MAPs either.
 Some people may decide to abuse a child not necessarily because they’re attracted to them, but for a myriad of other reasons, such as children being easy to take advantage of, opportunity, revenge, etc.